dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 Please note that the usage of multiconnection mode does not guarantee performance increase.

 {{% /alert %}}

-## **Sending Message as TNEF**
+## **Sending a Message as TNEF**

 TNEF emails have special formatting which may be lost if sent using the standard API.
 Aspose.Email provides the capability to send emails as TNEF, thus preserving the format.
-The [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) class [UseTnef](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient#setUseTnef\(boolean\)) property can be set to send the email as TNEF.
+The [SmtpClient](https://reference.aspose.com/email/java/com.aspose.email/smtpclient/) class [UseTnef](https://reference.aspose.com/email/java/com.aspose.email/smtpclient/#setUseTnef\(boolean\)) property can be set to send the email as TNEF.
 The following code snippet shows you how to send a message as TNEF.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java